deep-generative-models-AIM5036/deep-generative-models-AIM5036.github.io/_posts/2022-11-12-NormalizingFlows.md

 $$\ln q_K (z_K) = \ln q_0(z) - \sum _{k=1} ^K \ln |1 + u_k^T\Psi _k(z_{k-1}) |$$

-Where the second term of the last equation is the determinant of the Jacobian directly.
+Where the second term of the last equation is the determinant of the Jacobian calculated directly.
 In planar flows, the contractions and expansions revolve around the perpendicular hyperplane $w^Tz+b=0$.
-A visual representation of the contraction and expansions can be found looking at the figure below. the first image on the left is the initial distribution.
+A visual representation of the contractions and expansions can be found looking at the figure below. the first image on the left is the initial distribution.
 By applying a contraction along $y=1$, it changes to the upper image on the right, where the points are pulled to the given plane.
 Sequently applying an expansion around axis $x=1$, the points are pushed, resultying on the bottom figure on the left.

 ![Imgur](https://i.imgur.com/OIYNXmn.png)